Skip to content

 The Moon Card as an Integral Map.
 Pre-personal, personal and transpersonal development in the Tarot

-In this short blog we will look at the moon card through the lens of the integral movement pioneered by Ken Wilber.
-Integral theory aims to bring together a diversity of theories including matter, body, mind, soul and spirit into a single framework.
-A unique hallmark of the integral movement is the use of diagrams to present a framework of development and evolution through a series of stages.
+In this post, we’ll explore the Moon card through the lens of Integral Theory, pioneered by Ken Wilber.
+This holistic philosophy weaves together matter, body, mind, soul, and spirit into a single developmental framework.
+One of its hallmarks is the use of maps or diagrams to represent the evolution of consciousness through various stages.

 Moon card from Jacob Jorger's 1801 Tarot paired with with Ken Wilber's Integral model.